runatlantis/terraform-gce-atlantis/examples/secure-env-vars/README.md

 ### Notes

 - Provisioning the Google Cloud Managed SSL certificate can take up to 25 minutes after the `terraform apply` has finished.

+- If you bring your own Docker image, be sure to create an Atlantis user using a uid (user ID) of 100.

 ## Configuring Atlantis